XpiritBV/mini-hacks/Introduction-To-DotNetCore/readme.md

 ## Finished! ##
 You have successfully finished this Mini-Hack!
 Please notify a Mini-Hack host show them the following result(s);

-- Show us the running ASP.NET application
+- Show us the running web application

 After validation by the host you can use the TechDays 16 app to unlock the Mini-Hack specific badge!